 The Global Medicine Enrichment Track is for those students who have a strong desire to serve in an international capacity, whether employed or as a volunteer.
 This service may be in many areas, such as medical care, research, or policy planning and assessment.
 This track provides a survey, exposure and clinical education surrounding multiple aspects of global medicine.
 It is designed to span 3.5 years of the formal osteopathic education.

-During the last two years, students are expected to successfully complete three global health related rotations.
+During the last two years, students are expected to successfully complete three global health-related externships.
 They may be clinical or research oriented.
 At least two of the activities must involve working overseas.
 Students can participate in one of the RVUCOM sponsored global outreach trips or set up their own experience with approval.
-Participating in a Public Health rotation month, or a split language immersion/clinical work experience, or attending a global health conference or workshop may also be accepted for completion of the clinical requirements to graduate from the Global Medicine Track.
+Participating in a Public Health Externship month, or a split language immersion/clinical work experience, or attending a global health conference or workshop may also be accepted for completion of the clinical requirements to graduate from the Global Medicine Track.

 Learn more about the Global Medicine: Community and Medical Outreach Program.